AXP-OS/axpos-org/content/docs/guides/installation/bootloaderlock.md

 In any case you are _strongly_ advised to use a **secure PIN/password** to prevent access to your data.

-You wonder why there are **no** Low-Level recovery tools available for Google Pixel devices?
-This might be one of the reasons - even though they have such tools internally for sure.

 ## Going further

 All AXP.OS builds **force encrypt** your userdata partition so as long as: